TomaszPietrzykowski/climate-monitor/readme.md

 #### GET FULL DATASET

-Depending on datasets availaible for chosen FACTOR, e.g.:
+Depending on datasets availaible for chosen FACTOR link>> all available endpoints

 ```
 /daily